-Mark your calendar for a special conversation and book signing on January 31, 2019 from 7 to 8:30 in the lower-level screening room of Lesley University’s University Hall, 1815 Mass Ave, Cambridge.
+Mark your calendar for a special conversation and book signing this Thursday, January 31, 2019 from 7 to 8:30 in the lower-level screening room of Lesley University’s University Hall, 1815 Mass Ave, Cambridge.

 You may know Tabitha Soren from her television work.
 But she’s also an accomplished photographer whose work is in many prestigious museums and private collections.